What Is a Cannabis Pharmacist?

 Table of Contents

 Thinking of giving up pills for plants?
 Are you a new medical marijuana patient who doesn’t know much about cannabis other than it gets you high?
 Well, get ready to get woke about cannabis medicine!
 Elevate Holistics’ Russell Colby recently chatted live on Facebook with an actual cannabis pharmacist (yes, they do exist!), and she shared some valuable need-to-know info for patients who use cannabis as medicine.
-In this post, we break down what a cannabis pharmacist is and the need they serve for patients and doctors alike.

 About Kelsey Schwander